wegoatdev/wegoatdev-site/content/posts/develop-an-android-app-with-kotlin-from-web-development-background.md

 So i came back to the root, which is Java.
 Saw some java code, meh.. not fun!
 Don't get me wrong, i learned a lot about programming through Java (much respect and love), but to use it nowadays, i don't think i can handle it.
 It's just look too old and complicated for me.
 Luckily, Kotlin comes to rescue!

-Kotlin is also official language for android app just like java, which means you don't need to worry about speed or stability.
-It's the native language for android device.
+Kotlin is also official language for android app just like java, which means you don't need to worry about speed or stability., since It's the native language for android device.

+After deciding which language to learn, now we can move to the learning resource.
+Me myself, i use udacity is the main source, the course is teach by professionals in a fun way and ... for free!

+Even thought some resources are available, that doesn't mean the learning itself will be easy, ever for me who already have some programming background.
+Building android app is very different with web development.
+Some code looks very redundant and unnecessary to write.
+Everytime i do something, I always wonder if there are an easier way to do this.
+Yes, it works, but the code doesn't looks clean at all.

+I hope in the next few years, the android app will become easier to learn and more fun for us as developer